fghaas/pyconit2023/markdown/talk.md

 the headlines of today's news.
 You would probably dismiss that person as a lunatic.

-Likewise, if there was a person visiting from the future today from a year in the future, coming back to today and reading you the headlines of that day, you'd probably dismiss that person as lunatic as well.
+Likewise, if there was a person visiting from a year in the future, coming back to today and reading you the headlines of that day, you'd probably dismiss that person as lunatic as well.
 And finally, if you were to sit down tonight and try to write down the headlines for December 14, 2023, and you then actually read them on the day, you'll probably find that your predictions are nowhere near accurate.

 So we have no idea what the world's gonna look like, we have no idea what the future's gonna look like.
 Everything is uncertain.
 We're